THE HEMP ON TOAST STORY

 Each item of clothing is intended to become like a second skin.
 The organic hemp and cotton blends used are strong and breathable.
 Hemp is naturally antibacterial as well as thermodynamic, making it feel warm when it’s cool and cool when it’s warm.

 All Hemp On Toast fibres are organic, meaning no harmful herbicides or pesticides used in their production.
 Hemp uses 20% of the amount of water needed to grow the average cotton crop.
 With ever increasing demands on fresh water reserves globally, this makes hemp not just an environmentally friendly choice but a social one too.

 Hemp On Toast operates on zero waste principle in all areas.
 Off cuts of fabric from production are either composted or re-purposed into other garments and accessories.
 Each garment also comes with a free mending and repair service, encouraging users to think again before disposing of an item.

 All Hemp On Toast colours come straight from nature.
 Colour is everywhere, and transferring it onto our clothing is what I am passionate about.
 The range of Hemp On Toast clothes are all dyed using a carefully chosen selection of natural dyes, picked for their uniqueness and durability.

 Core dyes are listed below but I am also continuously exploring all the thousands of other plants that are out there and documenting the experiments.
 If you're feeling a creative urge to co-create something unique for yourself in hemp, check out the news page for inspiration.

 Sourcing onion skins is a community effort!
-I go to Norwich Market every Monday morning to pick up onion skins from the lovely ….
-At Cocina Mia. (link to insta?)
+I go to Norwich Market every Monday morning to pick up onion skins from the lovely Ana at Cocina Mia.
 As well as that there are a host of dedicated onion skin collectors – friends and family scattered around Norwich and the country.

 Onion skins produce golden-peachy shades when used purely, and when combined with rust, they turn a beautiful shade of green.